tbl(1) — Linux manual page

 section “Examples” below for a demonstration.

-rules instead.
-It also ignores half-line motions, so the u column
+rules are used instead. grotty also ignores half-line motions, so

-modifier has no effect.
-On terminal devices (“nroff mode”),
+the u column modifier has no effect.
+On terminal devices

-horizontal rules and box borders occupy a full vee of space;
+(“nroff mode”), horizontal rules and box borders occupy a full vee

-default can make them ugly or overstrike them with table data.
+separation below the default can make them ugly or overstrike them

 A text block within a table must be able to fit on one page.